Semi-supervised semantic segmentation needs strong, varied perturbations: Acknowledgements

+Part of this work was done during an internship at nVidia.
 This work was in part funded under the European Union Horizon 2020 SMARTFISH project, grant agreement no. 773521.

-Much of the computation performed during the course of this work utilised the University of East Anglia HPC Cluster.
+Much of the computation required by this work was performed on the University of East Anglia HPC Cluster.
 We would like to thank Jimmy Cross, Amjad Sayed and Leo Earl.
 We would like thank nVidia coportation for their generous donation of a Titan X GPU.